mikewest/fallow/data/articles/2007/06/ice-water-for-some.markdown

 ArticleID:  71
 Published:  1181586491
 Modified:   1181586491
-Title:      Ice Water for Some&#8230;
+Title:      "Ice Water for Some&#8230;"
-Slug:       ice-water-for-some
+Slug:       "ice-water-for-some"
-OneLine:    Safari's coming to Windows.
-Welcome to the party...
+OneLine:    "Safari's coming to Windows.
+Welcome to the party..."
 Tags:
     - JavaScript
     - Yahoo